-Members of the community take part in the traditional celebrations by offering flowers and gifts to the numerous life-size statues located in the House of Chakri.
+Community members participate in the traditional celebrations by offering flowers and gifts to the numerous life-size statues in the House of Chakri.

 Visitors to Thailand during this period can also be part of the traditional celebrations.
 In addition, government institutions and facilities remain open on this day.